core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 e.g., due to code size constraints, or due to the size of the responses.
 It may trust its DoC server to perform DNSSEC validation;
 how that trust is expressed is out of the scope of this document.
-A DoC client may be, for instance, configured to use a particular credential by which it recognizes an eligible DoC server.
+For instance, a DoC client may be, configured to use a particular credential by which it recognizes an eligible DoC server.
 That information can also imply trust in the DNSSEC validation by that server.

 IANA Considerations